 Register for a full-time course load.

 You are required to enroll and engage in a full course of study each academic term of your program.
-You are not required to be a registered student during break periods (i.e., summer).
-Maintaining your immigration service status means you are pursuing a full course of study and making progress toward your degree.
+You are not required to be a registered student during official break periods (i.e., summer).
+One of the requirements to maintain your F-1 or J-1 student status is that you are enrolled in and attending a full course of study and making progress toward your degree/educational objective.

 There are limited exceptions to the full course of study requirement.